 Plans may be submitted every Tuesday & Thursday from 8:00 - 4:30 (closed from 12-1 for lunch).
 In person consultations are by appointment only.

-Located on the 2nd floor of the Brentwood City Hall 150 City Park Way Brentwood CA 94513
+Located at Brentwood City Hall 150 City Park Way Brentwood CA 94513

 The Fire Prevention Bureau provides the highest level of fire prevention services through comprehensive inspections and code enforcement, plan review and engineering services, public education, fire investigations, and exterior hazard control to ensure properties are properly constructed in accordance with local and state codes.

 The Fire Prevention Bureau provides fire prevention services to our citizens who live or work in the cities of Brentwood, Oakley, including the unincorporated communities of Knightsen, Bethel Island, Byron, Discovery Bay, Marsh Creek and Morgan Territory.

 Under the direction of the Fire Marshal, the Fire Prevention Bureau has five main divisions: Code Enforcement and Inspection, Engineering and Plan Review, Public Education, Fire Investigation, and Exterior Hazard Control.

 - The Code Enforcement and Inspection Division is primarily responsible for inspecting of existing occupancies for compliance with Fire Code, CCR Title 19, Health & Safety Code, Fire District Ordinance, and applicable NFPA standards.
 There are approximately 8,000 occupancies assigned to the bureau for inspections to ensure compliance with Fire Code operational permit requirements or based on a statutory requirement to conduct annual life safety inspections in certain occupancy types.